-Nebraska Republican gubernatorial candidate Charles Herbster accepts the endorsement of the State Troopers Association of Nebraska, the union that represents Nebraska State Patrol troopers.
-He said they need better pay and a more affordable retirement.
+Nebraska Republican gubernatorial candidate Charles Herbster accepts the endorsement of the State Troopers Association of Nebraska, the union that represents Nebraska State Patrol troopers during his 2022 bid for governor.
 (Aaron Sanderford/Nebraska Examiner)

 LINCOLN — The union representing Nebraska State Patrol troopers sent a message Tuesday to Gov. Pete Ricketts and his preferred replacement: They’re tired of waiting on the state to pay them more.